 That’s exactly what I’ll be doing at the end of the month.
 We’re sailing away on a 10 cruise and I. Can’t.
 Wait.

 I’ve been busy planning enough recipes and posts to keep the blog afloat while we travel.
 And there’s been so much chocolate!
 Earlier this week I shared these homemade thin mints.
 And now this glorious chocolate pistachio cake.

 This is a mega chocolate cake!
 So full of rich chocolaty goodness but balanced with a light pistachio buttercream.
 It’s perfection.

 While this chocolate pistachio cake looks extravagant and difficult, it’s actually really simple.
 I turned to my favorite chocolate cake base.
-It’s the same one used for this peppermint fudge cake.
+It’s the same one used for my Nutella cake and peppermint fudge cake.

 The chocolate batter contains both cocoa powder and melted chocolate which is enhanced with some strong brewed coffee.
 If you’d rather not add coffee to the cake, you can replace it with buttermilk.

 After you bake the chocolate cake layers, it’s time to cover them with frosting.
 I am loving this pistachio frosting.
 It’s incredible.